capsulecorplab/fprime/docs/Tutorials/MathComponent/Tutorial.md

 and one for receiving a result.

-1. **Telemetry:** These are **channels** that define telemetry points that the this component can emit.
+1. **Telemetry:** These are **channels** that define telemetry points that this component can emit.
 There are four telemetry channels: three for the arguments to the last command received and one for the last result received.